PREPARE & APPLY

 View a list of PTCB-Recognized Education/Training Programs for the Medication History Certificate.

-Please note that additional PTCB-Recognized Education/Training Programs for Medication History are expected to be identified in late 2019.
+Please note that additional PTCB-Recognized Education/Training Programs for Medication History will be added to the list as they become available.

-The cost to apply for the Medication History certificate is $89.
+The fee to apply for this certificate exam is $89.

 How to Apply and Schedule